gcapes/git-course/05-branching.md

 i.e. "Simulations of atmospheric particle formation"

-- Or manually edit the line to something new which might combine some elements of the two e.g. "Measurement-model comparison of atmospheric particle formation in laboratory experiements"
+- Or manually edit the line to something new which might combine some elements of the two e.g. "Measurement-model comparison of atmospheric particle formation in laboratory experiments"

 We edit the file.
 Then commit our changes: